 You might ask, “Why did you keep sailing if it made him sick?”

 Imagine a world where you don’t get to experience the feeling of the wind capturing the boat and dictating where you go.
 What if you never were able to experience the silence that comes from the ocean and the wind and the outdoors?

 The real answer was that our son would get sick and then recover and enjoy the ocean.
-He loved to sail, he just would get sick went we went sailing.
+He loved to sail, it was just not without a price.

 What is Seasickness?